-- Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of - conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - See standing order 4d(viii) for the quorum of a committee or sub-committee meeting. - w If a meeting is or becomes inquorate no business shall be transacted and
+- S Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - v No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- the meeting shall be closed.
-The business on the agenda for the meeting shall - be adjourned to another meeting. - x A meeting shall not exceed a period of 2 1/2 hours.
+- w If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
+The business on the agenda for the meeting shall - be adjourned to another meeting. - x A meeting shall not exceed a period of (2) hours, following public participation time (see Standing Order 3f). - y Councillors are required to forward progress reports and/or reports for consideration at the meeting to the Clerk at least (3) days before the date of the meeting.

-COMMITTEES AND SUB-COMMITTEES
+4. COMMITTEES AND SUB-COMMITTEES